f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_Nutanix.rst

    down the source VM to complete the final data synchronization before starting it on Nutanix.

-5. From the screenshot below, the increase in traffic statistics confirms that application traffic is successfully flowing through BIG-IP.
+5. From the screenshot below, the increase in traffic statistics confirms that application traffic is successfully flowing through BIG-IP in Nutanix.

 .. image:: ./Assets/nutanix_big_ip_stats_after_traffic_test.jpg